 - They are locally focused businesses that hinge on making the local market aware of their services

 Foundation repair marketing can go a long way for both of these factors.
-They can help you stand out amongst your competition, and they can increase the brand awareness of your company in your local market.
-In the following guide, we will be going over some of the key elements of foundation repair marketing you need to implement in 2021.
+They can help you stand out amongst your competition and increase your company’s brand awareness in your local market.

-In 2021, Google My Business is still one of the most important digital marketing platforms.
+In 2024, Google My Business is still one of the most important digital marketing platforms.
 And the reason for this is simple: it’s a Google platform.
-Google, far and away, owns the lion’s share of the search engine market with a 92% usage rate.
-The next closest competitor is Bing at a paltry 2.6%.

-Having a Google My Business profile will allow you to appear in the Google Map Pack.
-And why is that important to note?
-Because the local map pack is indexed in the top spot of Search Engine Results Pages 93% of the time a local search is performed.
-And remember, foundation repair is indeed a local business.
+Having a Google Business Profile will allow you to appear in the Google Map Pack, which is indexed in the top spot of Search Engine Results Pages in 93% of local searches.
+And remember, foundation repair is a local business.

-For instance, we use BrandREVU, which helps garner more reviews for clients automatically, prioritizes the most important platforms based on the client’s industry, and helps consolidate reviews across all platforms.
+For instance, we use DataPins, which helps garner more reviews for clients automatically, prioritizes the most important platforms based on the client’s industry, and helps consolidate reviews across all platforms.

-But even if you aren’t using a reputation management tool, you should still be hitting the street to drum up reviews.
+But you should still be hitting the street to drum up reviews even if you aren’t using a reputation management tool.
 Consider creating a script for yourself and your employees to use when asking for reviews from customers.

 Getting your Google Review link and posting it on your website, social media pages, and in your emails makes it easier for customers to leave reviews.

-Email marketing is still wildly successful in 2021.
-But it’s important to know what kind of emails to send to different people in your email list.
-People who may be interested in foundation repairs want to hear about the benefits of the service and what you can offer them.
+Email marketing is still wildly successful in 2024.
+But it’s important to know what kind of emails to send to different people on your email list.

 - Offer Resources: Share your insider knowledge of foundation repair and other home repair services in exchange for contact information.
 Create a whitepaper for people to download in exchange for their email addresses.

-- Online Appointments: You should be using some online appointment booking plugin on your website because it makes things easier for your customers, and it is a great way to drum up an email list.
+- Online Appointments: You should use an online appointment booking plugin on your website because it makes things easier for your customers and is a great way to drum up an email list.

 - Starting a Blog: As a foundation repair specialist, you probably know things like how to spot foundation damage, protect your foundation, and what to do at the first sign of foundation damage.
 All of those topics would make great blog posts.
 Turn your expertise into valuable content that will make your website more visible.